 Phishing is a specific kind of junk email that's used to obtain private information for use in identity theft and other scams.
 The email message appears to come from a trusted source, such as your bank, and often includes the actual business logo and an apparently legitimate reply address.

-For more information about how to identify phishing email messages and how to protect yourself from them, see Email and web scams: How to help protect yourself.
+For more information about how to identify phishing email messages and how to protect yourself from them, see Learn how to recognize and report phishing.

 'Backscatter' is the name given to bounceback messages generated when a spammer uses your mail address in the 'From:' line of their messages.
 This does not mean they have access to your account, however, if you feel your account has been compromised, please change your password.
 If the spammer's message can't be delivered for any reason, the receiving host will send back a bounce or non-delivery report to the address in the 'From:' line.